akailany/PhotoSite/README.md

 The second URL (**photo/index/:id**) contains the profile of that specific user as well as their immages.
 In addition, these immages have a comment section that displays comments made by other users on the picture.
 All users are linkable profiles.

+# Creating the EC2 instance

+Follow the YouTube video in the following link: